metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

   -b -vvv vm-setup/install-package-playbook.yml
 ```

 This playbook imports two roles.
-One called `packages_installation`, which is in charge of installing a few more packages.
+One is called `packages_installation`, which is in charge of installing a few more packages.
 The list of packages installed are listed as default Ansible variables [in the vm-setup role inside the metal3-dev-env repository](https://github.com/metal3-io/metal3-dev-env/blob/master/vm-setup/roles/packages_installation/defaults/main.yml).
 The other role is based on the [fubarhouse.golang](https://galaxy.ansible.com/fubarhouse/golang) Ansible Galaxy role.
 It is in charge of installing and configuring the exact `golang` version `1.12.12` defined in an Ansible variable in the [install-package-playbook.yml playbook](https://github.com/metal3-io/metal3-dev-env/blob/9fa752b90ed58fdadcd52c246d3023766dfcb2dc/vm-setup/install-package-playbook.yml#L12)

 Once the playbook is finished, a pod called `ironic-pod` is created.
 Inside that pod, a _privileged_ `ironic-ipa-downloader` container is started and attached to the host network.
 This container is in charge of downloading the [Ironic Python Agent](https://docs.openstack.org/ironic-python-agent/latest/) (IPA) files to a shared volume defined by `IRONIC_IMAGE_DIR`.
 This folder is exposed by the `ironic` container through HTTP.

 > info "Information"
 > The [Ironic Python Agent](https://docs.openstack.org/ironic-python-agent/latest/) is an agent for controlling and deploying Ironic controlled baremetal nodes.
 Typically run in a ramdisk, the agent exposes a REST API for provisioning servers.

-See below the code snippet that fulfills the task:
+See below the code snippet that fulfils the task:

 ```sh
 sudo podman run -d --net host --privileged --name ipa-downloader --pod ironic-pod -e IPA_BASEURI= -v /opt/metal3-dev-env/ironic:/shared quay.io/metal3-io/ironic-ipa-downloader /usr/local/bin/get-resource.sh
 ```

-Below, it is shown the status of the pods and containers at this point:
+Below is shown the status of the pods and containers at this point:

 ```sh
 [root@eko1 metal3-dev-env]# podman pod list --ctr-names